 If you’re currently living in the property, move out.
 It’s really hard to carry on living in the property while there’s electrical wiring going on at the same time.
 You’ll need to cover any furniture you have lying around to protect it from dust and move any electrical equipment into another room.
 It may be far easier to move in with friends or stay with family until it’s finished.
 There’ll be periods when the electricity has to be off, so it’ll be difficult to cook, wash or use TV etc.

-VC Electrical, the best Electricians in West Lothian – for professional rewiring done to exceptional standards
+VC Electrical - for professional rewiring done to exceptional standards

 If you’re looking to rewire your property you won’t do better than VC Electrical, we’re successful because we’re good and because customers recommend us.
 We always strive to see things from the customers point of view, so we can empathise and treat your home as if it was our own.
 Get in touch and fire any questions at us about what we’ve discussed today, or any other electric related topic.